grrrwaaa/courses/datt4950/evo.md

 - First, the *notion of "fittest" is misleading*.
 It implies a static and absolute measure against which all individuals and species in the biological record can be compared.
 In natural evolution there can be no pre-defined (*a priori*) fitness measure.
 This is because the environmental conditions are highly dynamic, and thus selective criteria are quite contextual.
 The conditions in which we live evolve along with us, and the other species in our habitat, as we mutually influence each other.
 Evolution is an open-ended process.

+- The complication of living in an ever-changing environment means that no one strategy can be universally superior.
+This is sometimes referred to as the "no free lunch" theorem, which is more accurately stated that "if an algorithm performs well on a certain class of problems then it necessarily pays for that with degraded performance on the set of all remaining problems."
+(Wolpert, D.H., Macready, W.G.
+(1997), "No Free Lunch Theorems for Optimization", IEEE Transactions on Evolutionary Computation 1, 67.)

 - Since there is no absolute goal or progress, the most we can measure in natural evolution is the changing frequencies over time of individual species, or of individual characteristics of a population.
 More importantly, evolution cannot be said to have a singular direction.
 That is to say, it is goal-less (*non-teleological*), and thus, counter to common opinion, *natural evolution does not imply progress*.

 - Nor is evolution a continuous process of change.
 The fossil records appear to show long periods of relative stability divided by relatively brief periods of biological invention.
 There are several competing theories as to why, but interestingly this "*punctuated equilibrium*" has appeared also in many artificial evolutionary systems.